EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud_python.md

-# Lab 1: Connecting a Smart Battery to EnOS
+# Lab 1: Connecting a Smart Battery to EnOS (Python)

 Before connecting devices to EnOS IoT Hub, you need to register the devices in the EnOS Management Console.